motoz/PellMon/README.md

 ###pellmon.conf
 The default configuration is split up in several files in the conf.d directory using the directive `config_dir = /etc/pellmon/conf.d` in pellmon.conf.

+##Run from source:
+    # This prepares the project to run directly from the working directory
+    ./autogen.sh
+    ./configure --enable-debug
+    make
+    cd src
+    ./pellmonsrv debug
+    # Run pellmonweb in another terminal
+    ./pellmonweb

 ##System installation:
     # Add system users
     sudo adduser --system --group --no-create-home pellmonsrv